 [SOLVED] Computer Restarted Unexpectedly

 Summary: Virtually every user would like to update their computers to the latest most improved version of the Windows system.
-No matter how great a version of Windows is, it may still faces challenges just like other versions.
+No matter how great a version of Windows is, it may still face challenges just like other versions.
 The computer restarted unexpectedly error is a problem that keeps hassling users.
 If you are running into it and hankering for a reliable solution to it, you have come to the right place.
 In this article, we will explain to you how to grapple with the computer restarted unexpectedly error.
 On top of it, if you run into any data loss problems triggered by this error, you can also refer to this article to learn how to use Bitwarデータ回復 to bring back your lost files.

 How To Fix the Error of Computer Restarted Unexpectedly

 Method 1: Edit Windows Registry to Change Value of Setup.exe

 Change the value of setup.exe via Windows Registry Editor.
 Use the following steps:

 Step 1: When the error pops up saying that your computer restarted unexpectedly appears, press Win + R to open the Run box.

 Step 2: Type in Regedit and then press Enter to open it.